abehmiel/arbitrary-binary-wav/README.md

 # arbitrary-binary-wav
-Create wav files from arbitrary binary data with Python
+Create wav files from arbitrary binary data on your filesystem with Python

 ## Installation: